Organic nuclear reactor: Early experiments

-Early theoretical work on the organic cooled concept was carried out at the Argonne National Laboratory between 1953 and 1956.
+Early theoretical work on the organic cooled concept was carried out by the United States Atomic Energy Commission (AEC) at Argonne National Laboratory between 1953 and 1956.
 As part of this work, Mine Safety Appliances studied a variety of potential biphenyl coolants.
-In 1956-75, Aerojet conducted studies on the rate of "burnout" of polyphenyl coolants, and in the following two years, Hanford Atomic Products carried out several studies of polyphenyl irradiation.
+In 1956–75, Aerojet conducted studies on the rate of "burnout" of polyphenyl coolants, and in the following two years, Hanford Atomic Products carried out several studies of polyphenyl irradiation.

 Monsanto began operating a single coolant loop in the Brookhaven Graphite Research Reactor beginning in 1955 to study heat transfer, and in 1958 began to consider coolant reclamation and studies on boiling diphenyl coolant loops.
 Atomic Energy of Canada Limited (AECL) began similar studies around the same time, with an eye to the design of a future test reactor.

 A similar program began in the UK at Harwell in the 1950s.
 This soon focused on radiation damage to organic compounds, specifically polyphenyls.
 Around 1960, Euratom began studies of such designs as part of their ORGEL project.
 A similar but separate project began in Italy under the direction of the Comitato nazionale per l'energia nucleare, but their PRO design was never built.
 Likewise, a major study carried out in Denmark considered the heavy water-moderated reactor.

 Major experiments

 The first complete organically cooled and moderated reactor design was the Organic Moderated Reactor Experiment (OMRE), which began construction at the Idaho National Laboratory in 1955 and went critical in 1957.
 This used biphenyl and Santowax (commercial name of an isomeric mixture of terphenyl) for coolant and moderation and operation was generally acceptable.
 The reactor was a very low-energy design, producing 15 MW thermal, and operated for only a short period between 1957 and 1963.
 During this time the core was rebuilt three times to test different fuels, coolants and operating conditions from 260 to 370 C. It was planned that a larger 40 MW design, the terphenyl-cooled Experimental Organic Cooled Reactor (EOCR), would take over from the OMRE.
 It began construction at Idaho in 1962, but was never loaded with fuel when the AEC shifted their focus mostly to light water reactors.

-The next major reactor was a commercial prototype built as a private/public venture, the Piqua Nuclear Generating Station, which began construction in 1963 at Piqua, Ohio.
+The next major reactor was a commercial prototype, the Piqua Nuclear Power Facility, which began construction in 1963 at Piqua, Ohio.
+It was funded as a private/public venture as part of the AEC's Power Reactor Demonstration Program.
 This used the same Santowax coolant as the original OMRE, but was as large as the EOCR, producing 45 MW thermal and 15 MW electrical.
 It ran on 1.5% enriched fuel formed into annular tubes that were clad in finned aluminum casings.
 It ran only for a short time until 1966, when it was shut down due to films building up on the fuel cladding, formed from radiation degraded coolant.
+The reactor was prepared to receive a second core for future research, but this plan was cancelled in 1968 after the cancellation of the HWOCR program and the reactor was decommissioned instead.